Skip to main content

 The parameters are:

-All the other parameters can be found on the OAuth 2.0 Authentication Code Flow page.
+All the other parameters can be found on the OAuth 2.0 Authorization Code Flow page.

 3️⃣ Test our APIs!

-You're finally ready to test our API using Postman.
-Select the method you want to try, compile the request parameters and click the Send button!
+Once you've obtained an Access Token, you're finally ready to test our API using Postman.
+Select the method you want to try, compile the request parameters, and click the Send button!
 Have fun!

 Retrieve your Company ID!